Arksine/moonraker/docs/configuration.md

 #   parameter must be provided.
 port:
 #   Port the Broker is listening on.
 Default is 1883.
+client_id:
+#   A string client identifer sent by the client to the broker after
+#   connecting.
+The default is a randomly assigned client id.
 enable_tls: False
 #   Enables SSL/TLS connections when set to true.
 Note that if a user intends
 #   to connect to a local MQTT service using a self signed certificate then